 WELCOME

 I hope you will have a pleasant visit to my blog.
-Please choose an article from the right column or scroll down below.
+Please choose an article from the right column or scroll down below; Almost every article requires that you click on "Read more" to continue.
+My blog shows that, according to the Bible, God created mankind at two different times in two different manners.
+This understanding makes it possible to harmonize science and the Bible.

 New Evidence for Two Human Origins

-Are you interested in creation, Darwinism, the genome, Neanderthal genes in the human genome, harmonizing the Bible and science?
+Are you interested in THE AGE OF THE EARTH, DARWINISM, THE HUMAN GENOME, BIBLICAL GENEALOGIES, HARMONIZING SCIENCE AND THE BIBLE?
 If so, here are some articles that might interest you.
 I have written a book on this subject entitled "New Evidence for Two Human Origins: Discoveries That Reconcile the Bible and Science."
 I hope you enjoy this blog which is meant to help us understand ourselves and God's Word.
 Please return to find new posts.
 Your comments and emails would be greatly appreciated.

 Tuesday, June 22, 2010